aldebaran/qibuild/doc/source/beginner/qipy/tutorial.rst

 Step two: Use `qipy configure`
 -------------------------------

-This will initialize a virtualenv in the wortkree.
+This will initialize a virtualenv in the wortkree, and should be run when changing or adding new python projects.

 You can use a ``-c`` option to have several virtualenv in the wortkree.